alexkishi/lil-Task-List/README.md

 ### 1. Create a GitHub repository
 - Go to github.com → click **+** → **New repository**
-- Name it exactly: `chore-tracker`
+- Name it exactly: `lil-Task-List`
 - Set to **Public**
 - Click **Create repository**